Up and At It for The Lord (Acts 8:30-31)

 It is said that no fairer, franker man in business affairs ever lived.
 He helped promote the Pure Food and Drug Act in the U.S., which greatly enhanced the quality of processed foods.
 His epigram was that every successful business must be "run from the heart."
 His other memorable saying was: "Make all you can honestly, save all you can prudently, and give all you can wisely."

-In Acts 8, God directEd Philip to a roadside encounter with an Ethiopian court official who stood reading from the book of Isaiah.
+In Acts 8, God directed Philip to a roadside encounter with an Ethiopian court official who stood reading from the book of Isaiah.
 Philip met him in the middle of a desert, not by coincidence.
 In the Scripture, we see that the Holy Spirit prompted Philip to “go over and join the chariot.”
-Philip ran to the man and founding him reading from the book of Isaiah and, much like my interaction with the young man in the parking garage, the Ethiopian man expressed his desire to know more about what the Scripture was saying.
+Philip ran to the man and found him reading from the book of Isaiah.
+The Ethiopian man expressed his desire to know more about what the Scripture was saying.
 As one reads through the chapter, it is clear that Philip seized the opportunity to explain the Scripture and proclaim the good news of the Gospel to the man.
 We see even further evidence that the man responded in faith to the Gospel because we see him pursuing baptism straight away.

 QUESTIONS TO CONSIDER: